 It’s only a slight exaggeration to say that you could trip and fall in almost any direction in Florence and end up staring at a Medici landmark.
-The city was so reshaped by this famous family that it’s hard to imagine what a pre-Medici Florence might have looked like.
-Their importance to Florentine, Tuscan, and even Italian history cannot be overstated.
+The city’s transformation by this famous family makes it difficult to imagine what a pre-Medici Florence looked like.
+You simply cannot overstate their importance to Florentine, Tuscan, and even Italian history.

 Who’s Who: Medici Edition

-Let’s get a couple of details sorted out first: It’s pronounced MEH-dee-chee, with the emphasis on the first syllable.
-The name comes from the Italian word for doctor, “medico,” in its plural form, although there’s some debate about whether the family were doctors before they rose to prominence as bankers in the 15th century.
+Let’s clarify a couple of details first: You pronounce it MEH-dee-chee, with the emphasis on the first syllable.
+The name comes from the Italian word for doctor, “medico,” in its plural form.
+Although some debate whether the family worked as doctors before they rose to prominence as bankers in the 15th century, their rise marks a turning point in both Medici history and the history of Florence itself.

 Giovanni di Bicci de’ Medici

-The Medici Bank was founded in 1397 by Giovanni di Bicci de’ Medici and it wasn’t long before the bank had elevated the family to the upper echelons of Florentine society.
-Giovanni established a precedent his heirs would (largely) follow: rather than set himself apart from the rest of Florence as some sort of royalty, which he could have easily done with his growing wealth, he endeavored to blend in.
-He declined government positions that were offered and dressed his family in everyday clothing, all while building wealth and stability for the family behind the scenes.
+Giovanni di Bicci de’ Medici founded the Medici Bank in 1397.
+Soon after, the bank elevated the family to the upper echelons of Florentine society.
+Giovanni set a precedent his heirs would largely follow: instead of setting himself apart from the rest of Florence as royalty, which he could have easily done with his growing wealth, he blended in.
+He declined government positions and dressed his family in everyday clothing, yet he continued to build wealth and stability for the family behind the scenes.

 Cosimo de’ Medici

-Giovanni’s son, Cosimo, took over running the bank from his father in 1420 and set another precedent for which the family will be forever known: he began using a substantial portion of the family wealth to patronize the arts.
-One of the most famous pieces of art that Cosimo paid for is Donatello’s David, a bronze free-standing sculpture now housed in the Bargello Museum.
-It was also during Cosimo’s reign that the Medici became the Vatican’s bankers, further cementing their wealth and status.
+Giovanni’s son, Cosimo, took over running the bank from his father in 1420.
+He set another precedent for which people will forever know the family: he began using a substantial portion of the family wealth to patronize the arts.
+For instance, Cosimo paid for Donatello’s David, a bronze free-standing sculpture now on display in the Bargello Museum.
+During Cosimo’s reign, the Medici became the Vatican’s bankers, further cementing their wealth and status.

-Cosimo helped established the Medicis as patrons and was perhaps the most influential Medici.
+Cosimo helped establish the Medicis as patrons and was perhaps the most influential Medici.

 Lorenzo de’ Medici

-The next notable Medici was Cosimo’s grandson, Lorenzo, who assumed the position at the head of the bank in 1469.
-Lorenzo is frequently known by the nickname, “Il Magnifico,” or “The Magnificent,” a moniker he apparently bestowed upon himself.
-Although Lorenzo is perhaps the best-known Medici among tourists (he’s the one we have to thank for so much artwork by Michelangelo, da Vinci, and Botticelli, after all), he wasn’t the savvy businessman his predecessors were.
-His oldest son, Piero, took the bank over after Lorenzo died in 1492, but Piero was exiled in 1494 and the bank quickly fell apart.
+Cosimo’s grandson, Lorenzo, assumed the position at the head of the bank in 1469.
+People frequently refer to Lorenzo by his nickname, “Il Magnifico,” or “The Magnificent,” a moniker he apparently gave himself.
+Although Lorenzo stands as perhaps the best-known Medici among tourists—he’s the one we have to thank for so much artwork by Michelangelo, da Vinci, and Botticelli—he didn’t possess the business savvy his predecessors did.
+His oldest son, Piero, took over after Lorenzo died in 1492, but Piero went into exile in 1494 and the bank quickly collapsed.

 Medici Popes: Leo X, Clement VII, Pius IV, and Leo XI

-The Medici returned to prominent status in Florence in 1512 when Cosimo I was named the first Grand Duke of Tuscany in 1569 by the pope.
-It’s during the 16th and early 17th centuries that the family also rose to power inside the Vatican—four became popes (Leo X, Clement VII, Pius IV, and Leo XI)—as well as French royalty (two of which became queens).
+The Medici returned to prominent status in Florence in 1512 when Cosimo I became the first Grand Duke of Tuscany in 1569 by papal decree.
+During the 16th and early 17th centuries, the family also rose to power inside the Vatican—four became popes (Leo X, Clement VII, Pius IV, and Leo XI)—as well as French royalty (two became queens).

 Anna Maria Luisa de’ Medici

-The glittering dynasty came to an end in the 18th century when the last Medici, Anna Maria Luisa de’ Medici, died in 1743.
-Upon her death she bequeathed the vast majority of the family’s art, palaces, and other belongings to the Tuscan state—with the provision that nothing would ever leave Florence.
+The glittering dynasty ended in the 18th century when the last Medici, Anna Maria Luisa de’ Medici, died in 1743.
+Upon her death, she bequeathed the vast majority of the family’s art, palaces, and other belongings to the Tuscan state—with the provision that nothing would ever leave Florence.

-From the ambitious founding of a bank to Anna Maria Luisa’s death 346 years later, the Medici family left behind countless indelible marks on Florence.
-There are the family’s former homes and offices, the church where many Medici are buried, and examples throughout the city of Medici-funded artwork—particularly due to the significant role Lorenzo’s art patronage played in the Italian Renaissance.
+From the ambitious founding of a bank to Anna Maria Luisa’s death 346 years later, the Medici family left countless indelible marks on Florence.
+You can visit the family’s former homes and offices, the church where many Medici are buried, and examples throughout the city of Medici-funded artwork—particularly due to the significant role Lorenzo’s art patronage played in the Italian Renaissance.

-Signs and symbols of the Medici family can be found a all over Florence.
+Signs and symbols of the Medici family appear all over Florence.

 Where the Medici Family Lived